brettcannon/sans-io/how-to-sans-io.rst

   which is not easily possible with most I/O-included implementations.

 This also allows us to centralize our work.
-If all, or even most, Python libraries center around the same small number of implementations of popular protocols, that makes it possible for the best protocol experts in the Python community to focus their efforts on fixing bugs and adding features to the core protocol implementations, leading to a "rising tide lifts all boats" effect on
+If all, or even most, Python libraries centre around the same small number of implementations of popular protocols, that makes it possible for the best protocol experts in the Python community to focus their efforts on fixing bugs and adding features to the core protocol implementations, leading to a "rising tide lifts all boats" effect on